OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 - Can I prevent "un-tenanted deployments" of a project?
 - Can I require a tenant for all deployments of a project?
 - Why can't I connect a tenant to my project, or perform a tenanted deployment of my project?
+- Why can't I connect a tenant to one of the environments for my project?
 - I want to deploy my project to a tenant, but I can't see that tenant in the list?
 - Is licensing affected by the number of tenants I have?
 - Can I provide 3rd-party self-service sign in, so my tenants can manage their own deployments?